-CSU Long Beach (Enrolled)
+CSU Long Beach (Graduate Coursework)

 I love teaching, and I am passionate about education.
 But this was not always the case.
 I can certainly understand anyone who is struggling in any subject.
 I am a lifelong learner myself.

 I graduated on the honors list from UC Berkeley with a bachelor's degree in English in 2000.
 After working for several years in a variety of positions in the corporate world, I decided that I wanted to return to school to become a teacher.
 In order to gain experience in this field, I began working as an English and math tutor in late 2008.
 In 2010, I started graduate school at CSU Long Beach where I maintained a 4.0 GPA; and, in 2012, I received the SB 2042 multiple subject teaching credential with English authorization.
-While I explore educational opportunities, I have decided to continue tutoring.
+While I explore opportunities, I have decided to continue tutoring.

 If you or someone you love is having difficulty with any of the subjects listed, I would be delighted to help.
 For the past three years, I have primarily worked with students K-12 in English language arts, reading, and math with great success.
 Although I believe there are many subjects I could teach, I have only listed those that I have experience teaching and/or received solid 'A's in at the university level.

-The majority of students I tutor do amazingly well.
+The majority of students I tutor excel.